LucasMelll0/LucasMelll0/README.md

 # Hello World !! 👋

-### i'm student of Information Sistems on 5º period 👨‍💻
+### i'm a Brazilian student of Information Systems on 5º period 👨‍💻🇧🇷

 ### i'm currently learning Kotlin on Android 🤯